History (Late Medieval & Early Modern) A Level

 Entry requirements

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
+A minimum of 4 subjects at grade 5 or above at GCSE plus English Language and Maths at grade 4 or above.
 You must have achieved a grade 5 in either History (if studied), English Language, or Religious Studies.

 What will I study?